-How to tell which of these medicines will help your symptoms, and when you should avoid them entirely.
+How to tell whether an antihistmine or a decongestant will help your symptoms, and when you should avoid these medicines entirely.

 When a cold stops up your nose and turns it into a leaky faucet, one way to release the clog and stop the drip is to take an over-the-counter antihistamine or decongestant.
 But be careful when using these drugs because they’re not right for everyone, and they can have side effects — some potentially serious — when used incorrectly.

 During an infection or allergy attack, your body releases a chemical called histamine, which causes your nose to become congested and run.
 Antihistamines block the action of this chemical to relieve symptoms like a runny nose, watery eyes, and sneezing.

 Some antihistamines have been around for many years.
 These first-generation drugs include diphenhydramine (Benadryl), chlorpheniramine (Chlor-Trimeton), and brompheniramine (Dimetane).
 Newer-generation antihistamines include fexofenadine (Allegra), loratadine (Claritin), and cetirizine (Zyrtec).